-Participants were drawn from a observational cohort (NCT01596322) [5,6] in which ART adherence was monitored by standard EAM (medication event monitoring system; WestRock, Sion, Switzerland) from 2005 to 2011, followed by real-time EAM (Wisepill; Wisepill Technologies, Cape Town, South Africa) from 2011 to 2015.
-During real-time EAM, sustained (at least 48-h) interruptions triggered home visits to characterize the cause and to assess HIV RNA levels (real-time EAM plus follow-up).
+Participants were drawn from a observational cohort (NCT01596322)[5,6] in which ART adherence was monitored by standard EAM (medication event monitoring system [MEMS; WestRock, Switzerland]) from 2005-2011, followed by real-time EAM (Wisepill; Wisepill Technologies, South Africa) from 2011-2015.
+During real-time EAM, sustained (48-hour) interruptions triggered home visits to characterize the cause and assess HIV RNA levels ("real-time EAM plus follow-up").
 Cohort enrollment occurred through 2012.
-Some participants were therefore monitored with both types of EAM; others were monitored only with realtime EAM.
+Some participants were therefore monitored with both types of EAM; others were monitored only with real-time EAM.

-We analyzed data from participants whose ART adherence was monitored for 6 months with standard EAM and who were switched within 1 day to monitoring with real-time EAM plus follow-up for 6 additional months.
-We used regression modeling (linear, logistic, or Poisson) with fixed effects and robust standard errors to compare participant characteristics, weekly average adherence, and at least 48-h adherence interruptions between the 6-month periods.
-Next, we used least squares regression modeling to project estimated standard EAM adherence per participant as if he/she had not switched to real-time EAM plus follow-up, and compare projected and observed adherence during real-time EAM plus follow-up.
-We estimated the total difference between projected and observed adherence per participant and tested the null hypothesis of no difference between the two variables, stratifying by tertiles of time on ART.
-We used generalized estimating equations to compare adherence data during real-time EAM plus follow-up for participants initiating ART versus participants who had 6 months of prior ART with standard EAM.
+We analyzed data from participants whose ART adherence was monitored for six months with standard EAM, and who were switched within one day to monitoring with real-time EAM plus follow-up for six additional months.
+We used regression modeling (linear, logistic, or Poisson) with fixed effects and robust standard errors to compare participant characteristics, weekly average adherence, and 48-hour adherence interruptions between the six-month periods.
+Next, we used least squares regression modeling to 1)project estimated standard EAM adherence per participant as if he/she had not switched to real-time EAM plus follow-up, and 2)compare projected and observed adherence during real-time EAM plus follow-up.
+We estimated the total difference between projected and observed adherence per participant, and tested the null hypothesis of no difference between the two variables, stratifying by tertiles of time on ART.
+We used generalized estimating equations to compare adherence data during real-time EAM plus follow-up for participants initiating ART versus participants who had six months of prior ART with standard EAM.

-Ethical approval was received from Mbarara University of Science and Technology, the Uganda National Council for Science and Technology, Partners Healthcare, and the University of San Francisco, California.
+Ethical approval was received from Mbarara University of Science and Technology, the Uganda National Council for Science and Technology, Partners Healthcare, and the University of California San Francisco.